MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-availability-key-roll.md

 Microsoft does not expose direct control of the availability key to customers.
 For example, you can only roll (rotate) the keys that you own in Azure Key Vault.
 Office 365 rolls the availability keys on an internally defined schedule.
 There is no customer-facing, service-level agreement (SLA) for these key rolls.
 Office 365 rotates the availability key using Office 365 service code in an automated, non-manual process.
 Microsoft administrators may initiate the roll process, but the key is rolled using automated mechanisms without authentication or direct access to the key store.
 Access to the availability key secret store is not provisioned to Microsoft administrators.
 Availability key rolling leverages the same mechanism used to initially generate the key.
 For more information about the availability key, see [Understand the availability key](customer-key-availability-key-understand.md).

 > [!IMPORTANT]
 > Exchange Online and Skype for Business availability keys can be effectively rolled by customers creating a new DEP, since a unique availability key is generated for each DEP you create.
-Availability keys for SharePoint Online, Team Sites, and OneDrive for Business exist at the forest level and are shared across DEPs and customers, which means rolling only occurs at the Microsoft internally defined schedule.
-To mitigate the risk of not rolling the availability key each time a new DEP is created, SharePoint, including Team Sites, and OneDrive roll the tenant intermediate key (TIK), the key wrapped by the customer root keys and availability key, each time a new DEP is created.
+Availability keys for SharePoint Online, OneDrive for Business, and Teams files exist at the forest level and are shared across DEPs and customers, which means rolling only occurs at the Microsoft internally defined schedule.
+To mitigate the risk of not rolling the availability key each time a new DEP is created, SharePoint, OneDrive, and Teams roll the tenant intermediate key (TIK), the key wrapped by the customer root keys and availability key, each time a new DEP is created.

 ## Related articles